 – he is also the proud owner of a humongous orrery. 😉

-Then we have the two smaller book stacks, that you can put either on a table/other surface or on the floor.
+Then we have the two smaller book stacks, that you can place both on surfaces and on the floor.
 I made them with tables in mind, though, and set the animations accordingly, so if you choose put them on the floor instead, be aware that your Sims will be grabbing books out of thin air. 😛

 To the left, you have the Small Book Bank, and to the right is the Small Tome Tower, both for $15.
 As the names imply they are indeed scaled-down versions of the Scriptorium Book Bank and the Moderate Tome Tower, so the poly count is the same.
 They are not repositoried to their larger siblings, though, simply because there might be downloaders who only want the table ones (and I don’t want to force people to have files cluttering up their Downloads folder they don’t want).